~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 Frank crawled towards the book.
 Would there be answers hiding amidst the black and white?

 He picked up his novel as a crashing sound came from his study.
 His nerves were spent.
-Frank walked towards the study, hovering at the doorway with trepidation.
-Inside, his other eight novels had somehow fallen out of his bookshelf were splayed out on the floor, open on various pages.
+Frank walked towards the study, still holding his open book, and hovered at the doorway with trepidation.
+Inside, his other eight novels had somehow fallen out of his bookshelf and were splayed out on the floor, open on various pages.
 A wave of foreboding washed over him.

 Frank’s need for answers grew stronger than his fear.
 He crossed the threshold, into the study, and grabbed a pen and notepad from his desk.
 He sat on the floor, letting the fallen books surround him, open at the pages on which they fell.
-He sat on the floor reading and rereading the pages, in pursuit of a hidden message.
+He scoured the pages, in pursuit of a hidden message.
 A clue.
 Anything.

 Time felt like a frost setting in, slow and sharp.
 An ache rang out down Frank’s spine.
 He grabbed a cushion from his reading chair and propped it under him.
 How long had he been sitting here?
-He looked up at the wall clock.
+He looked up at the wall clock and realised it had not been ticking.
 Its batteries must have died.
-Even though it was still clearly morning, the usually reliable clock hands had gone on strike at exactly 2:02.
+The usually reliable clock hands had gone on strike at exactly 2:02.

-“I woke up from that dream at 2:02, and this clock stopped at 2:02.
+“I woke up from that dream at 2:02.
+This clock stopped at 2:02.
 What is that number trying to tell me?”
 He asked himself.

 His thoughts clicked into overdrive.
 His stomach churned and his heart raced.
 An idea came to him.

 He scribbled down words in his notebook.
 Arranged and rearranged them.
 A coherent sentence was formed.
-Nine words, one from each novel he’d written.
-His life’s work dictating his fate in one simple, terrifying sentence:
+Nine words, one from each novel he had written.
+His life’s work dictating what felt his fate in one, simple, terrifying sentence:

 The old man under the moon is watching you.

 Frank’s mind spun.
-Was his Zhang somehow involved in all of this?
+Zhang would often regale him with stories of the mythical matchmaker, Yue Lao.
+Was she somehow involved in all of this?
 But how?
 And what was ‘this’?

-He stumbled over to the study door and turned the key in the lock.
-He’d never had the need to lock this door before.
+He stumbled over to the door and turned the key in the lock.
+He’d never had the need to lock his study door before.
 The latch clicked over with a recalcitrant groan.

-He lay on the floor and rested his weary head on the cushion, wishing there was a way to sever himself from the relentless noise in his head.
+He lay on the floor and rested his weary head on the cushion, longing to sever the invisible cords connecting him to that relentless noise in his head.
 Surrendering to his fatigue, Frank slipped into a restless sleep.

 The dull drone returns.
-The cushion is yanked out from beneath him and pressed firmly over his face.
+The cushion is wrenched out from beneath him and pressed firmly over his face.
 The darkness is weighing down on him again.
 He struggles to free himself.
 A faint, steady, beep becomes audible, slowly rising in decibels.
-He feels debilitated.
+Never has he felt so impotent.
 The beeping becomes louder and its pace quickens, chirping in time with the rhythm of his heart.

 Light filters in as the pillow is suddenly removed from his face.
 Zhang is there.
 He is in a hospital bed.
 A series of tubes hang down to meet his arms, connecting his veins to the outside world.
 He clutches his throat in a vain attempt to pump the breath he so desperately craves, in and out.
 She looks down at him, backlit by the fluorescent ceiling light which buzzes incessantly, a dark resolve etched into her shadowed features.
 He is not in his own body.